tnicola/ngx-joyride/README.md

 # Angular 2 Joyride
-A pure Angular library to build
+An Angular Joyride library built entirely in Angular, without using any heavy external dependencies like Bootstrap or JQuery.

 ## Demo
 See the [demo](https://tnicola.github.io/angular2-joyride/).
 Let's take a tour! :earth_americas: